Acute Pesticide Exposure

 I live along the US/Mexican border.
 I've noticed that shops and street vendors in both countries sell pesticide products with homemade labels, or sometimes no labels at all.
 I've heard from others that these products are very effective at pest control and are inexpensive.
 Are these products safe to use?

 No. Unlabeled pesticides are not safe to use.
-While they may be easy and cheap to obtain, you really do not know what you are buying.
-Federal law requires that pesticides products be registered with the Environmental Protection Agency (EPA) "before selling or distributing" 1 in the United States.
+While they may be easy and cheap to obtain, you do not know what you are buying.
+Federal law requires that pesticide products be registered with the Environmental Protection Agency (EPA) "before selling or distributing" 1 in the United States.

-Two examples include of non-registered pesticide products that have been reported:
+Two examples include non-registered pesticide products that have been reported:

 For more information, you may contact: